vanyanv/Modern-Pokedex/README.md

-# Modern Pokedex - Explore Your Favorite Pokémon
+# Modern Pokedex - Explore Your Favorite Pokémon Web APP

 Welcome to the repository of my Modern Pokedex website, [modernpokedex.vercel.app](https://modernpokedex.vercel.app).
 This website showcases my skills in utilizing APIs, proficiency in React and Next.js, and the ability to create visually appealing user interfaces.